kwaldenphd/LAMP-stack/README.md

 ## Acknowledgements

+This lab is based on the "Project 4: XML and XSLT" project materials developed by [Lindsay K. Mattock](http://lindsaymattock.net/) for the the [SLIS 5020 Computing Foundations course](http://lindsaymattock.net/computingfoundations.html).

-This lesson is adapted from Jonathan Martin’s [Creating LAMP Infrastructure for DH Projects](https://dhlinux.org/wiki/index.php?title=Main_Page) DHSI 2016 course.
+Dr. Mattock's materials are adapted from Jonathan Martin’s [Creating LAMP Infrastructure for DH Projects](https://dhlinux.org/wiki/index.php?title=Main_Page) DHSI 2016 course.

 # Working at the Command Line